Emulex to cut 10 pct of workforce, close plant

-Network equipment maker Emulex Corp ELX.N said it would cut 110 jobs, or 10 percent of its workforce, and close an engineering facility as part of a restructuring program initiated last month under pressure from shareholders.
+Dec 11 Network equipment maker Emulex Corp said it would cut 110 jobs, or 10 percent of its workforce, and close an engineering facility as part of a restructuring program initiated last month under pressure from shareholders.

 The company, however, kept its earnings forecast of 15-17 cents per share for the quarter.